|

 Keto Instant Pot Beef and Broccoli

-I love beef and broccoli, and being on a low carb diet, I also love that I can make a Keto Instant Pot Beef and Broccoli version that is also gluten free, no sugar no grains (NSNG) and Whole 30 complaint.
+I love beef and broccoli, and when I was on a low carb diet, I also loved that I could make a Keto Instant Pot Beef and Broccoli version that is also gluten free, no sugar no grains (NSNG) and Whole 30 complaint.
 How to do that?
 It is easy!
 Simply substitute the cornstarch with arrowroot powder and the soy sauce with coconut aminos.
 Coconut aminos are really awesome as a soy sauce replacement.
 I think it tastes the same and you get rid of the grain and sugars from soy.

 Note: Nutrition info for this post is based on the non Keto version.
 The Keto version will be much less carbs because of the use of coconut aminos.